10up/restricted-site-access/README.md

 ### How secure is this plug-in?

 Visitors that are not logged in or allowed by IP address will not be able to browse your site (though be cautious of page caching plugin incompatibilities, mentioned above).
-Restricted Site Access does not block access to your, so direct links to files in your media and uploads folder (for instance) are not blocked.
+Restricted Site Access does not block access to your "real" files, so direct links to files in your media and uploads folder (for instance) are not blocked.
 It is also important to remember that IP addresses can be spoofed.
 Because Restricted Site Access runs as a plug-in, it is subject to any other vulnerabilities present on your site.

 Restricted Site Access is not meant to be a top secret data safe, but simply a reliable and convenient way to handle unwanted visitors.